jxmked/ts-neuroevolution/README.md

 In contrast, neuroevolution requires only a measure of a network's performance at a task.
 For example, the outcome of a game (i.e. whether one player won or lost) can be easily measured without providing labeled examples of desired strategies.

+## Originals

+Ts-Neuroevolution is a TypeScript library version of [xviniette](https://github.com/xviniette/FlappyLearning) Neuroevolution.

 ## Installation